-Section 108.1: This section is amended to identify the board of appeals and additional criteria is added for clarification and implementation.
+Section 108.1: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08 to identify the board of appeals and additional criteria is added for clarification and implementation.
 These provisions were contained in the City of Desert Hot Springs Municipal Code adoptions of NFPA 101 that is being repealed.
 The modifications to this section are consistent with Health and Safety Code 17920.5 where no board of appeals exists.
 This section provides for the ability to create a Board of Appeals as needed.

-Section 109.4: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application.
+Section 109.4: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section resolves any conflict with the model fire code provisions.
-These provisions were contained in the City of Desert Hot Springs Municipal Code adoptions of NFPA 101 that is being repealed.
-City of Desert Hot Springs Municipal Code Chapter 15.08 requires punishments and penalties for violations to be in accordance with the City of Desert Hot Springs Municipal Code and Health and Safety Code Sections 17995 through 17995.5.
+City of Desert Hot Springs Municipal Code Chapter 15.08 requires punishments and penalties for violations to be in accordance with then City of Desert Hot Springs Municipal Code and Health and Safety Code Sections 17995 through 17995.5.

-Section 113.2: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application of the fees section of the fire code.
+Section 113.2: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This amendment is necessary to identify that fees are in accordance with the City of Desert of Hot Springs Ordinances and fee schedules.

-Section 113.6: This section is new to City of Desert Hot Springs Municipal Code Chapter 15.08.
-This section is carried over from the existing Riverside County Fire Ordinance for consistency and application for the fees section of the fire code.
+Section 113.6: This section is carried over from the existing City of Desert Hot Springs Municipal Code Chapter 15.08.
 This section is maintained in accordance with Health and Safety Code 13009 and 13009.1, and Government Code 53150, et seq. for cost recovery.